How to Set Command Output to Variable in Bash [2 Methods]

 You can read the Comparative Analysis of Methods to find the easy one for you.

-1. Substituting Command and Set in a Variable Using Dollar Sign
+1. Set Command Output to Variable Using Dollar Sign

-In this first method, I will discuss substituting a Bash command using the dollar sign ($) and storing the output in a variable for further use in a script.
+This method tells how to substitute a Bash command using the dollar sign ($) and store the output in a variable for further use in a script.

-In the following example, I will store the output of the pwd command and use it later in the script.
-Let’s see the bash script for this:
+To store the output of the pwd command and use it later in the script, check out the following bash script:

 #!/bin/bash